This five-week intensive laboratory and lecture course presents advanced studies on the main themes in cellular and molecular immunology.

 Taking advantage of the New Institut Pasteur Center for Translational Medicine and the Milieu Intérieur Laboratory of Excellence Consortium, this practical course will focus on the characterization of age-dependent differences in the immune response of healthy individuals, in the presence or absence of chronic cytomegalovirus (CMV) infection.
 The response of each individual to an array of immune stimuli, targeting innate or adaptive immunity, will be investigated by immunophenotyping whole human blood samples and peripheral blood mononuclear cells (PBMC).
 A battery of approaches will be used, including multi-color flow cytometry, imaging flow cytometry, real-time PCR, RNA-sequencing, simple and multiplex ELISA.
 In addition, a subset of immune cells will be sorted and analyzed for the influence of immune stimulation on their metabolic activity.
 The students will have access to cutting-edge technologies available at the Technology Cores of the Center for Translational Medicine (CRT technology Cores) of the Institut Pasteur.

-Sponsors: We thank the LabEx Milieu Intérieur for financial support and Becton Dickinson for lending us a FACS analyzer.
+Sponsors: We thank the LabEx Milieu Intérieur for financial support.

 BIBLIOGRAPHY ANALYSIS SEMINARS : three days of bibliography analysis, on six main immunology subjects will be, given by groups of students and supervised by two senior scientists per subject.
 These seminars aim at training students to the analysis and public presentation of a scientific work.
 These seminars are mandatory for students enrolled in Master programs and optional for other participants.